fbacchella/ovirtcmd/README.md

 Config file
 ===========

-ovcmd use a `ini` file to store settings, a example is given in `sample_config.ini`.
+oVirtCmd use a `ini` file to store settings, a example is given in `sample_config.ini`.

 It the environnement variable `OVCONFIG` is given, it will be used to find the config file.